svijasvg/cloud/page loading.md

 The first project is redo screens.js.

 For this to work, I need an accurate number for the width of the screen.

+---
+### OnResize

+for on_resize — check screen size to know if zoomed or not